rogerbraun/blog.heldscal.la/content/elixir-hacking.md

 This also shows how important it is for a project to have a comprehensive test suite.
 Thanks to the existing specs, it was easy to find the relevant pieces of code I needed to work on.

-This exercise resulted in a [Pull Request](https://github.com/elixir-lang/elixir/pull/3395), so let's see if this feature makes it's way into Elixir!
+This exercise resulted in a [Pull Request](https://github.com/elixir-lang/elixir/pull/3395) and a slightly different version got merged, so look forward to this feature in upcoming versions of Elixir!

 Please send me an [Email](mailto:blog@rogerbraun.net) if you want to comment!

+[^1]: In fact, I made an error while producing this example, accidentally making it correct...